 - They may look flushed.

-- Their judgement is not as good -- they may say the first thought that comes to mind, rather than an appropriate comment for the given situation.
+- Their judgement may not be as sharp and they may be more impulsive; they might say the first thought that comes to mind, rather than an appropriate comment for the given situation.

-- They have trouble understanding or remembering things (even recent events).
+- They might have trouble understanding or remembering things (even recent events).

 - They may have trouble sensing things (hearing, tasting, feeling, etc.).

-- They are confused -- might not know where they are or what they are doing.
+- They are likely to be confused — they may not know where they are or what they are doing.

-- They may be highly emotional -- aggressive, withdrawn or overly affectionate.
+- They might be highly emotional, aggressive, withdrawn, or overly affectionate.